dialog-semiconductor/BLE_SDK6_examples/LPCCSE_Multirole/Readme.md

 **Note**: Use any android/iPhone BLE scanner to connect/disconnect to/from the DA14531.

-## Supported use-cases from the example
+## Supported use-case for the example

-Below mentioned are the two main use-cases that is supported using this example.
+Below mentioned is the use-case that is supported with this example.
 In future releases, more use-cases will be added especially with regards to the disconnections.

 For the ease of understanding, following notations are used.